Troubled HomeServe admits complaints errors

-LONDON Emergency repair and insurance group HomeServe said on Monday that it was addressing a number of mis-handled customer complaints, just days after suspending its telesales operations in a separate incident.
+LONDON Oct 31 British emergency repair and insurance group HomeServe said on Monday that it was addressing a number of mis-handled customer complaints, just days after suspending its telesales operations in a separate incident.

 The company, whose shares shed a third of their value on Monday after it suspended telesales at the weekend, said in a statement emailed to Reuters that it was revisiting a number of customer complaints made last winter where its procedures were not met.